 “There is a high production and utilization of PPE to protect the community of health workers and other frontline workers of COVID-19.
 The disposal of PPE is a concern owing to its material i.e. non-woven polypropylene.

 “The proposed strategy is a suggestive measure addressing the anticipated problem of disposal of PPE.”

 During the current COVID-19 pandemic specifically, PPE is being designed for single use followed by disposal.
 Once these plastic materials are discharged into the environment they end up in landfills or oceans, as their natural degradation is difficult at ambient temperature.
 They need decades to decompose.
 Recycling these polymers requires both physical methods and chemical methods.
 Reduction, reuse, and recycling are the three pillars of sustainable development that can help to prevent the disposal of plastic to the environment.

 The research team reviewed many related research articles as they looked to explore the current policies around PPE disposal, the polypropylene content in PPE, and the feasibility of converting PPE into biofuel.

 Their conclusive findings call for the PPE waste to be converted into fuel using pyrolysis.
-This a chemical process for breaking down plastic at high temperature — between 300-400 degrees centigrade for an hour — without oxygen.
+This is a chemical process for breaking down plastic at high temperatures — between 300-400 degrees centigrade for an hour — without oxygen.

 Co-author Dr. Bhawna Yadav Lamba says this process is among the most promising and sustainable methods of recycling compared with incineration and landfill.